norcams/docs-enduser/docs/known-issues.rst

           License Status                    : Licensed (Expiry: 2023-1-31 11:32:22 GMT)

 Note that this is only needed for existing instances.
-New GOLD images released February 2023 will come preconfigured for new licenses.
+New GOLD images issued February 1 2023 will come preconfigured with new licenses.

 CentOS 8 downstream end-of-life December 31, 2021